-Note that these "message/sip" bodies can be sent as a part of a MIME "multipart/mixed" body if another MIME types (such as SDP) should also be used in the request.
+Any traditional MIME bodies (such as SDP) SHOULD be attached to the 'inner' message so that they can also benefit from S/MIME security.
+Note that "message/sip" bodies can be sent as a part of a MIME "multipart/mixed" body if any unsecured MIME types should also be transmitted in a request.